efidiles/protractor-architecture-for-page-objects/README.md

 }
 ```

 Mainly two things are important:
 1. Do the navigation in the constructor (`PreviewProductPage`).
 2. Set the prototype with a new instance of `PageObject` (`PreviewProductPage.prototype`).

-In the constructor we have two marker: `startNavigation` and `completeNavigation`.
-This will help to determine when a page has finishes its initial navigation.
+In the constructor we have two markers: `startNavigation` and `completeNavigation`.
+This will help to determine when a page has finished its initial navigation.
 We call `startNavigation` followed by any other steps involved to get to a page / modal and then we call `completeNavigation` to mark the end of the navigation.
-The reason for these start / complete markers is to help the `PageObject` to defer all methods on the page object to execute after the navigation completes and to throw explicit error messages if properties are accessed before the navigation has completed.
+The reason for these start / complete markers is to help the `PageObject` to defer all methods on the page object to execute after the navigation completes and to throw explicit error messages if properties on the page object are accessed before the navigation has completed.

 The `prototype` is set to a new instance of a `PageObject` to which we pass two objects: one with properties and one with methods that we want accesible in the page object currently built.
-The reason why they are passed to the `PageObject` is that inside the `PageObject` these methods will be wrapped inside other functions that will perform the deferring / throwing operation if needed.
+The reason why they are passed to the `PageObject` is that inside the `PageObject` these methods will be wrapped inside other functions that will perform the deferring / throwing operations if needed.

 That's all a developer has to do.